Korean Multigrain Rice (Japgokbap)

 Instructions

-- Rinse the mixed grains several times and soak them in the water for 30 minutes to 1 hour.
-Drain and set aside.
+- Soak the Grains: Rinse mixed grains several times and soak in water for at least 15 minute to overnight depending on the cookware choice.
+Drain the soaked grains.
+In a separate bowl, rinse white rice and set aside.

 Your recipe for multigrain rice is the best and easiest to follow from any recipe I’ve seen.
 Thank you!